broadinstitute/gatk/scripts/wdl/README.md

 https://github.com/broadinstitute/cromwell

-To get started, copy the template.json, for the workflow you wish to run, and adjust parameters accordingly.
+To get started, copy the template.json for the workflow you wish to run and adjust parameters accordingly.